 Then Morvan and Pilatus got put through the ringer, doing mea culpa interview after mea culpa interview, all the while people called them frauds, liars and talentless hacks (the AP quoted one girl calling them “scumbuckets”).
 Lawyers even got involved, organizing class action complants for people who had been defrauded by Milli Vanilli, while politicians vowed to pass laws to prevent something like this from ever happening again.

 Their American label, Arista, played its part, angrily denying it had any knowledge of the fraud and going so far as to delete the album’s masters from its catalog.
-Morvan and Pilatus have always maintained that Davis and others at the label had known all along.
+Morvan and Pilatus have always maintained that Arista head Clive Davis certainly knew of the deception.
 “This is Clive Davis.
 If a pen dropped in that building, he knew and he knew who dropped it,” Morvan said in a 2017 interview.

-In many ways, Milli Vanilli got caught up in a perfect storm.
-Lip syncing during performances was nothing new, either.
+At first glance, it’s odd that Milli Vanilli paid such a hefty price, considering lip syncing was nothing new.
 Heck, shows like Top of the Pops and American Bandstand required it, as does the Super Bowl Halftime Show (to an extent).
 Also, there had been a number of acts at the time, especially in the R&B/pop dance genre, that had utilized non-singing performers as front-people.
 For instance, C+C Music Factory famously used singer Zelma Davis to lip-sync vocals recorded by Martha Wash in the video for their smash hit, “Gonna Make You Sweat.”
 Other dance music groups like Black Box and Technotronic did similar things (the former also used vocals from Martha Wash).
 Meanwhile artists like New Kids of the Block and Paula Abdul faced allegations that they didn’t actually sing on their recordings (NKOTB went on The Arsenio Hall Show to prove their bona fides, while Abdul won a jury verdict).
 Even rock bands like Smashing Pumpkins and Nirvana credited members with instrumental performances when they didn’t actually play on the album.

-Morvan and Pilatus turned out to be useful scapegoats for the music industry.
-Their fall also signaled the end of producer-driven acts in the 90s where the performers were deemed to be secondary or even disposable.
+Or maybe it was just the end of an era.
+No more producer-driven acts where the performers were deemed to be secondary or even disposable.
+No more manufactured bands where members were chosen more for image or marketing potential than musical talent.
 The rise of grunge and gangsta rap showed that authenticity was in demand — at least until boybands made a comeback in the latter part of the decade.

 He even tried to salvage what was left of Milli Vanilli, releasing the band’s planned second album with the names and faces of the studio musicians who had performed on it front and center.
 The band, billed as “The Real Milli Vanilli” featured singers John Davis and Brad Howell, who had performed on Girl You Know It’s True, and several new singers and rappers, including a guy with long dredlocks that could have passed as Pilatus’s stunt double.
 The album went nowhere, although lead single “Keep on Running” went to #4 in Germany.
 When it came time to release the album in America, the label scrapped all association with Milli Vanilli and billed the band as “Try ‘n’ B,” to no avail.

 That wasn’t the end of the story for Morvan and Pilatus, though.
-Whether it was stubbornness or fortitude, they decided to stick together and prove to the world that they really could sing.
+Whether it was stubbornness, fortitude or simply the power of friendship, they decided to stick together and prove to the world that they really could sing.
 In 1991, they starred in a memorable commercial where they made fun of themselves and their infamous record-skipping moment.

 The following year, they released an album as “Rob & Fab” and even performed on Arsenio, where they received a sympathetic reception from the host, who had been one of the loudest voices mocking them over the years.
 Their performance wasn’t great — the two were clearly nervous and seemed tentative without the safety blanket of their pre-recorded music.
 Additionally, Morvan had some pitch issues while Pilatus’ parts got drowned out by the background music.